SoniaisMad/learning-cloud/README.md

 [Link](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/blob/master/Projects/DBS/DBS03/DBS03-AWS100.md)

-What i learned :
+What i learned : Pretty easy to do, must read carefully all the options to not miss something.
+Included in the free tier !

-What was difficult :
+What was difficult : Connection to the DB, i had the error ERROR 2003 (HY000): Can't connect to MySQL server on '<instance>' (110).
+It was just because i did not authorize the public access.

 What is RDS?
 How to create a database instance on RDS?